Bradley Fighting Vehicle: Col. James Burton and the joint live fire testing program

 Even after the troubled development history of the Bradley additional problems occurred after production started.
-Air Force Col. James Burton, an Office of the Secretary of Defense official, advocated the use of comprehensive live fire tests on fully loaded military vehicles to evaluate their survivability.
-The Army and Air Force agreed and established the joint live fire testing program in 1984.
+Air Force Col. James G. Burton, an Office of the Secretary of Defense official, advocated the use of comprehensive live fire tests on fully loaded military vehicles to evaluate their survivability.
+The Army and Air Force agreed to establish the joint live fire testing program in 1984.

 When testing the Bradley, disagreements occurred between Burton and the Aberdeen Proving Ground's Ballistic Research Laboratory (BRL), which preferred smaller, more controlled, "building block" tests.
-They claimed such limited, and according to Col. Burton, completely unrealistic, testing would improve the databases used to model vehicle survivability, as opposed to full tests with random shots that would provide a far more accurate picture of its performance under real battlefield conditions, but produce less useful statistical data.
+They claimed such limited, completely unrealistic, according to Burton, testing would improve the databases used to model vehicle survivability, as opposed to full tests with random shots that would provide a far more accurate picture of its performance under real battlefield conditions but produce less useful statistical data.

-Burton insisted on a series of "overmatch" tests in which weapons would be fired at the Bradley that were known to be able to easily penetrate its armor, including Russian ordnance.
+Burton insisted on a series of "overmatch" tests in which weapons would be fired at the Bradley that were known to be able to penetrate its armor easily, including Russian ordnance.
 Burton saw attempts to avoid such tests as dishonest, while the BRL saw them as wasteful, as they already knew the vehicle would fail.
-The disagreements became so contentious that testing was suspended, while a Congressional inquiry resulted.
+The disagreements became so contentious that testing was suspended, while a congressional inquiry resulted.
 Additional improvements to vehicle survivability were added to production vehicles by 1988.
-Though the publicity garnered by Burton's actions accelerated the implementation of these changes, the changes themselves were almost wholly the work of the BRL.
+Though Burton's actions accelerated the implementation of these changes, the changes themselves were almost wholly the work of the BRL.

-Burton was ordered to transfer from his post at OSD, prompting yet more Congressional scrutiny.
+Burton was ordered to transfer from his post at OSD, prompting yet more congressional scrutiny.
 Burton retired from the Air Force rather than accept the new post.
 The House Armed Services Committee found that Burton's claims of malfeasance were rather due to "a long-standing fundamental disagreement over testing methodology and, more importantly, the inability of OSD and the Army to reach an agreement on how the test is conducted. ...The Army has complied with many of Colonel Burton's issues of concern over the past several years."

 In 1993, Burton released his book The Pentagon Wars: Reformers Challenge the Old Guard.
 The book was adapted into the black comedy film The Pentagon Wars in 1998.

 Combat history

+Gulf War

 During the Gulf War, M2 Bradleys destroyed more Iraqi armored vehicles than the M1 Abrams.
 A few kills against Iraqi T-72 tanks at close range are reported.
 A total of 20 Bradleys were lost—three by enemy fire and 17 due to friendly fire incidents.
 Another 12 were damaged.
 The gunner of one Bradley was killed when his vehicle was hit by Iraqi fire, possibly from an Iraqi BMP-1, during the Battle of 73 Easting.
 To remedy some problems that were identified as contributing factors in the friendly fire incidents, infrared identification panels and other marking/identification measures were added to the Bradleys.